FK Vardar: City Park Arena

-The City Park Arena with a capacity of 33.011 spectators, it ranks among the 10 biggest stadiums in the Balkans.
+The City Park Arena with a capacity of 36.011 spectators, it ranks among the 10 biggest stadiums in the Balkans.
 The field is of 105 x 68 m dimensions.
 There are two big boards that are located on the east and west sides, size 18 × 6 m.
-The Toshe Proeski Arena has 494 VIP seats and 386 seats for the media on the northern stand.
-80% of the space in Toshe Proeski Arena is sheltered in case of bad weather.
-The Toshe Proeski Arena is a multifunctional sports facility located in Skopje, Macedonia.
-It is named after Philip II of Macedon and is mostly used for football matches.
+The arena has 494 VIP seats and 386 seats for the media on the northern stand.
+80% of the space in the arena is sheltered in case of bad weather.
+The arena is a multifunctional sports facility located in Skopje, North Macedonia.
+It is named after singer Toše Proeski and is mostly used for football matches.
 On 25 July 2012, one of the most visited matches of FK Vardar against FC BATE Borisov was played in the second qualifying round of the 2012–13 UEFA Champions League.
 The west stand is known by the Komiti, FK Vardar's most faithful fans.

-National Arena Toshe Proeski was the host of 2017 UEFA Super Cup, Macedonia's first UEFA club competition final.
+National Arena Toše Proeski was the host of 2017 UEFA Super Cup, Macedonia's first UEFA club competition final.